THANATOPSIS: A Meditation on Grief, Death, and Transformation’

 On View: December 4, 2025 - February 14, 2026

-The exhibition is accompanied by a series of artistic and somatic workshops held at Paragon Arts gallery/PCC Cascade campus, to stimulate community conversations on end of life care planning, death and dying, grief, loss, and personal transformation.
+The exhibition is accompanied by a series of artistic and somatic workshops held at Paragon Arts gallery at the PCC Cascade campus, to stimulate community conversations on end of life care planning, death and dying, grief, loss, and personal transformation.
 The university campus setting supports the aim and ethos of the content of this work, fostering deeper connection among citizens as they contemplate mortality in a safe space.
-Workshops include a death meditation, yoga for grief relief, a legacy collage workshop, and a write-your-own obituary workshop.
-End-of-life care advocacy materials are made available throughout the duration of the exhibition.
-As both Marne and Dardinelle are also end of life doulas and have collaborated on arts programming, they engage their doula communities to guide programming.
+Workshops included a death meditation, yoga for grief relief, a legacy collage workshop, and a write-your-own obituary workshop.
+End-of-life care advocacy materials were made available throughout the duration of the exhibition.
+As both Marne and Dardinelle are also end of life doulas and have collaborated on arts programming, they engaged their doula communities to guide programming.

-The ceramic tiles are a series of infrared video stills applied as decals to glazed vitreous porcelain, then text is engraved onto the surface.
-The imagery is sourced from my IRT experimental short films.
-The porcelain tiles were made at an Arts/Industry residency (Pottery Division) at the Kohler Co. factory in Sheboygan, Wisconsin.
+The ceramic tiles are from the ‘Transmundane’ series of imagery applied as decals to glazed vitreous porcelain, then text is engraved onto the surface.
+The imagery is sourced from my IRT experimental short films, and the porcelain tiles were made at an Arts/Industry residency (Pottery Division) at the Kohler Co. factory in Sheboygan, Wisconsin.

 Special thanks to Zeinab Saab, Paragon Arts gallery director and artist, for their advocacy and support.